Domestic goose: Characteristics

 Domestic geese have been selectively bred for size, with some breeds weighing up to 10 kg, compared to the maximum of 3.5 kg for the wild swan goose and 4.1 kg for the wild greylag goose.
 This affects their body structure; whereas wild geese have a horizontal posture and slim rear end, domesticated geese lay down large fat deposits toward the tail end, giving a fat rear and forcing the bird into a more upright posture.
 Although their heavy weight affects their ability to fly, most breeds of domestic geese are capable of flight.

 Geese have also been strongly selected for fecundity, with females laying up to 100 eggs per year, compared to 5–12 eggs for a wild goose.

 As most domestic geese display little sexual dimorphism, sexing is based primarily on physical characteristics and behaviour.
 Males are typically taller and larger than females, and have longer, thicker necks.
-In addition, males can be distinguished by the protective behaviour they exhibit towards their mates and their offspring – the male will typically stand between his partner and any perceived threat.
+Geese produce large edible eggs, weighing 120–170 g.

 Changes to the plumage are variable; many have been selected to lose dark brown tones of the wild bird.
 The result is an animal marked, or completely covered in white feathers.
 Others retain plumage close to the natural; some, such as the modern Toulouse goose look almost identical to the greylag in plumage, differing only in structure.
 White geese are often preferred as they look better plucked and dressed, with any small down feathers remaining being less conspicuous.
 From the time of the Romans, white geese have been held in great esteem.